MindeesUI

 Theming

-MindeesUI ships four themes out of the boxlightTheme, darkTheme, highContrastLightTheme, highContrastDarkTheme — plus createTheme() for fully custom brands.
+MindeesUI ships four themes out of the boxlightTheme, darkTheme, highContrastLightTheme, highContrastDarkTheme — plus createThemes() to rebrand the whole app from a single colour and createTheme() for fully custom control.

 ThemeProvider